Supporting children when a close relative is dying

 Involving children usually helps them cope better.
 If it is a parent who is ill, the healthy parent plays a very important role in guiding the children’s experience of coping with the ill parent.
 They also play a big part in supporting the children and preparing them for the death.

-Children can ask questions that you may find very hard to answer.
+Children may ask questions that you find very hard to answer.
 But trying to find a way to answer them can give everyone in the family the chance to express their emotions.
 It also means that you may have to think about difficult issues that may otherwise not be talked about.
-Children may ask

 These questions can be heartbreaking to hear.
 But try to stay calm and answer them on the child’s level.
 Try to be honest, open and use words and images that the child can understand.